davidmintz/court-interpreters-office/README.md

 An optional module allows users outside your Interpreters Office to log in and submit their requests themselves, a convenience to them that greatly reduces the amount of data entry required of the Interpreters and eliminates the opportunity for error.

 Another optional module I have in mind will generate claim forms for contract interpreter compensation and keep track of the money expended.
-The work flow currently happening in our organization is preposterously tedious, and this will help immensely.
+The work flow currently happening in our organization is preposterously tedious, and some automation could help immensely.

 # acknowledgments

-Our server-side code is written in PHP 7.2 and relies heavily on [the Zend MVC Framework](http://framework.zend.com/) 3.x and the [Doctrine Object Relational Mapper](http://www.doctrine-project.org/projects/orm.html).
+Our server-side code is being developed in PHP 7.3 (and tested against 7.2 - 7.4) and relies heavily on [the Zend MVC Framework](http://framework.zend.com/) 3.x and the [Doctrine Object Relational Mapper](http://www.doctrine-project.org/projects/orm.html).
 The  front end makes use of [Bootstrap front-end framework](http://getbootstrap.com/), the [jQuery Javascript library](http://jquery.com/), and more.

 # the author